splunk/public-o11y-docs/get-started/admin-onboarding/phase2/phase2-im.rst

 Expand the team beyond the initial set of admins, prepare for internal roll-out to the first user groups
 ----------------------------------------------------------------------------------------------------------

 Depending how you are managing users in your organization in Splunk Observability Cloud or using Single Sign-On (SSO), it is necessary to assign the right roles to the new users.
-For details on managing users, see :ref:`https://docs.splunk.com/Observability/admin/users/manage-users.html`.
+For details on managing users, see https://docs.splunk.com/Observability/admin/users/manage-users.html.
 If you are using teams, you may want to enable enhanced security so you can assign team managers.
-For details on enhanced security, see :ref:`Manage users <https://docs.splunk.com/Observability/admin/teams/manage-membership.html#turn-on-enhanced-team-security>` and :ref:`team managers <https://docs.splunk.com/Observability/admin/teams/manage-membership.html#team-roles-and-permissions>`.
+For details on enhanced security, see Manage users <https://docs.splunk.com/Observability/admin/teams/manage-membership.html#turn-on-enhanced-team-security> and https://docs.splunk.com/Observability/admin/teams/manage-membership.html#team-roles-and-permissions.
 If you are utilizing child orgs functionality, it is recommended that you assign local admins by delegating the admin functionality of the child org fully to the teams assigned to that child org.

 Ensure users are aware of the first-time login procedure:
 When a user logs in to Splunk Observability Cloud using SSO for the first time, the user will receive an email with a link.
 The user must click the link for authentication purposes.
 This email validation will only take place for first-time users.